Greece Road Trip: Best Routes for Mainland Greece and the Peloponnese

 • You must have at least three months remaining on your passport (issued in the past ten years) at your intended date of departure from Greece.

-• If you intend on taking your own car to Greece, you must have at least 3rd party insurance for your vehicle.
+• If you intend to take your own car to Greece, you must have at least 3rd party insurance for your vehicle.

 • Citizens of non-EU third countries may require an International Driver’s License for driving in Europe.
 You can check whether you need an IDP here.

-• You must carry a warning triangle, first aid kit, and fire extinguisher in the vehicle.
+• You must carry a warning triangle, a first aid kit, and a fire extinguisher in the vehicle.
 Reflective jackets are not mandatory.

 • In urban areas, sounding the horn is not allowed at any time, except in an emergency.